JHLew/MoMo/README.md

 ## Quick start
 ### Download the pretrained model
 The pretrained weights of our model can be downloaded from [here](https://drive.google.com/drive/folders/1k-7JW9krOgzDjzsEKDgS7bgvU1pX79nT?usp=sharing).
-The `diffusion.zip` file corrsponds to the entire MoMo framework.
-(The files `flow_teacher.zip` and `synthesis.zip` corresponds to the flow teacher model and the synthesis network, respectively.)

-Download the zip files and extract them each under `experiments` folder.
+Download `experiments/diffusion` which contain the full __MoMo__ model.
+(This would be enough if you want the full model only.)

+Extract and place the `experiments` directory right under this project.

-It should then have a hierarchy like: `experiments/diffusion/momo_full/weights/model.pth`.
+It should then have a hierarchy like: `MoMo/experiments/diffusion/momo_full/weights/model.pth`.

+In case you individually want the weights of flow teacher network or the synthesis network, download `experiments/flow_teacher` or `experiments/synthesis`.

 ### Running x2 interpolation of a video
 For x2 interpolation of a video, simply run the command below

 ```
 accelerate launch demo.py --video <path_to_video.mp4> --output_path <path_to_x2_video.mp4>
 ```

 Note: you can also use `python` command instead of `accelerate` for single GPU inference.

 ```
 python demo.py --video <path_to_video.mp4> --output_path <path_to_x2_video.mp4>
 ```

 ### Interpolation result
+Our interpolation result on Xiph can be found [here](https://drive.google.com/drive/folders/1G1FSKundv_7Mv-FUySWronnhieuwNExB?usp=share_link).
 Below is an example x2 interpolation result with our model:

 #### Input Video